-Today during New York Climate Week, Prince William announced Green Africa Youth Organization (GAYO) as one of the 15 Finalists for the 2024 Earthshot Prize.
+Prince William announced Green Africa Youth Organization (GAYO) as one of five winners for the 2024 Earthshot Prize in Cape Town, South Africa today.
 The prestigious global environmental award champions innovators focused on solving global climate challenges.

-All finalists receive mentorship, resources and technical support from The Earthshot Prize’s year-long fellowship programme.
-They also get access to a global network of businesses, donors, investors and environmental organisations committed to helping scale innovative solutions.
-Each finalist is in the running to receive £1 million, awarded at the fourth-annual Earthshot Prize awards ceremony in Cape Town later this year.
+As well as £1 million, GAYO will receive mentorship, resources and technical support from The Earthshot Prize’s year-long fellowship programme.
+They also get access to a global network of businesses, donors, investors and environmental organisations committed to helping accelerate innovative solutions.

 Air pollution is the second biggest threat to health in Ghana and causes 28,000 premature deaths a year.
 Waste burning is one of the main sources of air pollution in Ghana, while decomposing organic waste in landfills is a major source of methane.